pathsny/node-irc-relay/modules/Readme.md

 To create a module, you have to create a new file.
-Each javascript or coffeescript file in this directory defines a new module. every module should export a constructor. your constructor will get called with
+Each javascript or coffeescript file in this directory defines a new module. every module should export a constructor. your constructor will get called with a map containing the keys

-* a reference to the user database which you can use to store and retrieve data
+* users: a reference to the user database which you can use to store and retrieve data

-* the settings so you can retrieve specific settings for your plugin
+* settings: the settings so you can retrieve specific settings for your plugin

-* an emitter which you can use to emit text onto the channel
+* emitter: an emitter which you can use to emit text onto the channel

 ## Functionality ##
 	Any module can provide any combination of the following types of functionality.